agmoss/klearlink/docs/api-docs/API.md

 - `201 Created`: Lending instance successfully created.

 :::info
-The use of the Data ETL interface will automatically populate new loan records from your system into Clearlinc, effectively eliminating the need to submit your records via API.
+The use of the Clearsync interface will automatically populate new loan records from your system into Clearlinc, effectively eliminating the need to submit your records via API.

 :::